aifa-agi/aifa-navigation-menu/README.md

 | **Code & Typing** | [TypeScript](https://www.typescriptlang.org/), [Zod](https://zod.dev/)                                                                                         |

 ## 🏁 Getting Started

 To get a local copy up and running, follow these simple steps.

+To get a local copy up and running, follow these simple steps.